 Robert W. Kennedy, A.A.E, IAP

-Robert joined the City of Cleveland as Director of Port Control in January 2017.
+The Director of Port Control at the Cleveland Airport System is Robert Kennedy, who joined the City of Cleveland in January 2017.
 In this capacity he provides leadership and oversight for two airport assets: Cleveland Hopkins International Airport (CLE), Cleveland Burke Lakefront Airport (BKL) and the Division of Harbors: including the city’s North Coast Harbor.
-CLE is the United States’ 45th largest airport welcoming 8.4 million guests in 2016 and BKL is the regions' preeminent general aviation gateway located in downtown Cleveland.
-As Director of Port Control, duties include leading the more than 375 airport staff in the execution of airside, landside, customer service, security, maintenance, finance, commercial development, and physical infrastructure development functions to accommodate over 120,000 annual flights and provide an outstanding workplace for more than 6,200 on-airport employees.
-Responsibilities also include ensuring airport operations remain unimpeded while overseeing delivery of more than $40 million in capital projects.
+CLE is in the top 10% of all United States’ airports welcoming more than 9.1 million guests in 2017 and BKL is the regions' preeminent general aviation gateway located in downtown Cleveland.
+As Director of Port Control, duties include leading the more than 400 airport staff in the execution of airside, landside, customer service, security, maintenance, finance, commercial development, and physical infrastructure development functions to accommodate over 100,000 annual flights and provide an outstanding workplace for more than 7,000 on-airport employees.
+Robert has lead the airport team during significant passenger growth in 2017 and 2018, with more than 1 million airline seats added, and reaching the most improved airport customer service in North America recognition from Airport Council International for 2017.

 Prior to joining the City of Cleveland, Robert held the position of Vice-President, Consulting Services for Aviation Strategies International, were he had executive responsibilities focused upon aviation advisory services.
 The company provides airports and governments with corporate level strategic advice and consulting services in the field of civil aviation.